airshipit/governance/README.md

 Elections take place each August.
 The candidates and elected members to the Working Committee can be found at [airship-election](https://opendev.org/airship/election).

+### Grandfather Clause

+Both the Technical and Working Committees follow a rule that no more than 2 seats per committee can be filled by individuals from the same employer.
+This rule applies to all elections.

+The grandfather clause is to recognize that an elected committee member may have a change of employer during their term.
+In those circumstances the committee member will be allowed to serve the remainder of their elected term regardless of employer representation on the committee.
+The established rules will be used when seeking re-election.

 ### Committee Elections

 All elections for committee positions in Airship shall follow standard OpenStack procedures and methods.
 Ballots will be